aws-samples/aws-augmentability/README.md

 ## AWS AugmentAbility

+***A blog post about AWS AugmentAbility is now online!
+To learn more, check [this link](https://aws.amazon.com/blogs/machine-learning/use-aws-ai-and-ml-services-to-foster-accessibility-and-inclusion-of-people-with-a-visual-or-communication-impairment/).***

 **AWS AugmentAbility** is a mobile web app which showcases 5 AWS AI services (Amazon Transcribe, Amazon Translate, Amazon Polly, Amazon Rekognition and Amazon Textract) and, at the same time, provides features that may benefit people with a visual or communication impairment, including difficulties in reading written text (text recognition), hearing (live transcription), speaking (text-to-speech), or having a conversation in a foreign language (voice-to-voice live translation).

 ### Main features